dominait/dmit1530/week-004/Readme.md

 This week you will learn how to setup typography in your web projects.

-- Hosted Fonts
+- Hosted Fonts Solution
 - System Font Stack.
 - Using @font-face
-- googles prefered usage of fonts.
+- googles prefered usage of fonts for web developers.